-No time to read about the Bright Angel Trail now?
-Pin it and save it for later.
+No time to read this guide to hiking the Bright Angel Trail now?
+Pin it and save it for later:

 Please note that some of the links below may be affiliate links.
 If you make a purchase through these links, I earn a small commission at no additional cost to you.
 Read my Disclaimer for more information.

 The Bright Angel Trail has been in use for thousands of years, first by the Havasupai people.
 It was given its current name by Ralph Henry Cameron in 1901.
 He built a hotel at the trail head, extended the trail all the way down to the Colorado River, and charged $1 (more than $26 in today’s money) to use the trail.
 In 1928, the Bright Angel Trail became part of the national park.
 Today, it is the most popular of the Grand Canyon hikes below the rim.

 You can combine this with hiking in Bryce Canyon and The Narrows hike in Zion National Park and Devil’s Garden in Arches National Park for a complete southwestern USA hiking experience.
 Check out other hikes I’ve done here.

 NOTE: I did the trail in reverse (from the bottom of the canyon up, because it was the end of my river rafting trip through the canyon), but I will describe it from its start at the Bright Angel Trail South Rim trailhead down to Phantom Ranch, since this is the way most people do it.

 Bright Angel Trail Map